This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

-Travel to Cairo is a mental exercise.
+All of Egypt is one big mental exercise, with travel to the largest city being the biggest challenge.
 The city is incredible, but it’s also a challenge.
 I won’t sugarcoat things in this Cairo travel guide.
 If you’re planning a trip to Cairo, here’s the reality of what to expect, with no nonsense, no BS, and no lies about how it’s the perfect destination for everyone.

 Cairo is a dirty city, no doubt about that.
 It took me two days to clean all the crap out of my ears after the end of the trip.
 Don’t wear sandals or else your feet will be a disaster at the end of each day!